rupumped/rupumped.github.io/README.md

 Google's [Mobile-Friendly Test](https://search.google.com/test/mobile-friendly) certifies my personal website as mobile-friendly.
 Flexboxes and CSS `@media` at-rules ensure all content adapts to smaller screens.

 ## Optimized for Search Engines
-If not for the slightly-more-famous British film actor who shares my name, this website would be the first result returned by Google given a search for "Nicholas Selby."
+If not for the British film actor who shares my name, this website would be the first result returned by Google given a search for "Nicholas Selby."
 The pages' HTML headers are complete, the parent directory includes a `robots.txt` file, and my content has been checked and approved by an array of PageRank-style SEO tools.

 ## Accessible
 I used the [Firefox Accessibility Inspector](https://firefox-source-docs.mozilla.org/devtools-user/accessibility_inspector/index.html) to ensure that each page of my personal website is accessible and easily parsable by screen readers.
 All images have `alt` attributes, all links are descriptive and/or have ARIA labels, dark mode can be set through the browser, and every page adheres to the [WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/) international standard.